Knafi/MultiMeta/README.md

 - [ ] Update MediaInfo CLI to 20.08
 - [ ] Add multiple choice for parameters to analyse
-- [ ] Fix odc templatefile not working in older office versions
+- [ ] Fix odc templatefile to work with older office versions
 - [ ] ...